 Cost and styles

 Fabric recliners are relatively cheaper than leather recliners hence ideal for every buyer.
-Additionally, if you tire of your fabric recliners colour or pattern, you can change the upholstery fabric at a small cost.
+Additionally, if you tire of your fabric recliner’s color or pattern, you can change the upholstery fabric at a small cost.

 Colour And Pattern Options

-Fabric upholstery material has an unlimited number of patterns, colours and texture.
+Fabric upholstery material has an unlimited number of patterns, colors, and textures.
 This makes it easier to choose a chair that echoes your personality and blends with your décor.
 Further, fabric recliners can fit in both classic and modern settings.

 Cons of Fabric Recliners

 Fabric recliners, unlike leather ones, are not ideal for people who have allergic reactions.
 They tend to trap allergens such as dust mites, mold and pet dander.